/tag/rivanna

 module spider intel/18.0 ModuleVersion Module Load Command intel18.0 module load intel/18.0 intel2023.1 module load intel/2023.1 intel2024.0 module load intel/2024.0 The 2024.

-• Machine Learning on Rivanna
+• Machine Learning and UVA HPC

 Overview Many machine learning packages can utilize general purpose graphics processing units (GPGPUs).
 If supported by the respective machine learning framework or application, code execution can be manyfold, often orders of magnitude, faster on GPU nodes compared to nodes without GPU devices.

-Rivanna has several nodes that are equipped with GPU devices.
+The HPC system has several nodes that are equipped with GPU devices.
 These nodes are available in the GPU partition.
 Access to a GPU node and its GPU device(s) requires specific Slurm directives or command line options as described in the Jobs using a GPU Node section.

 • Software Containers